CourtA96/PiAnalysis/README.md

 ### chud(prcsn::Int)

 Function to compute pi using the Chudnovsky algorithm.
-The algorithm found at [Wolfram MathWorld](http://mathworld.wolfram.com/PiFormulas.html).
+The algorithm was found at [Wolfram MathWorld](http://mathworld.wolfram.com/PiFormulas.html).

-chud() takes the desired precision prcsn of BigFloat as input.
+chud(prcsn) takes the desired precision of BigFloat (prcsn) as input.

 #### Example code: